Healthy Crockpot Potato Soup with Chicken: A thick, creamy, and seemingly sinful potato soup with chunks of chicken and tons of vegetables.

 Frequently Asked Questions

 Yes!
-This potato soup freezes really well!
-The only thing to keep in mind is to thaw very slowly so the potatoes don’t turn to mush.
-You can do this by thawing in your refrigerator the reheating the next day.
+This potato soup freezes well!
+The only thing to keep in mind is to thaw it very slowly so the potatoes don’t turn to mush.
+You can do this by thawing in your refrigerator and then reheating the next day.
+Freeze leftover soup for up to 3 months.

-You can store this recipe in an airtight container in the refrigerator for 3 to 5 days!
+You can store this potato soup in an airtight container in the refrigerator for up to 3-5 days!

 Of course, you can use other types of potatoes, though the more starchy potatoes will help with the creamy texture.
 Those would be Russet, Idaho, and Yukon Gold potatoes.
 The starch in the potato helps give us the desired consistency of this creamy potato soup.

-This soup recipe is meant to be a lean soup with a light balanced flavor.
-You can kick up the zest by adding 4 teaspoons chicken bouillon (as well as the chicken broth) 1 tablespoon dried Italian seasoning, and 1 teaspoon crushed red pepper.
-(Reduce the salt by half.)
+This soup recipe is meant to be a lean soup with a light, balanced flavor.
+You can kick up the zest by adding 4 teaspoons of chicken bouillon (as well as the chicken broth), 1 tablespoon of Italian seasoning, and 1 teaspoon crushed red pepper flakes.
+Other spices like cumin, cayenne pepper, or chili powder also add a nice touch!
+(If you add the chicken bouillon, reduce the salt in half as it might get too salty with both.)

 Slow cooker potato chicken soup in the crock pot after cooking.